ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Methodology

 \subsection{Problem Formulation}

-To enhance the agent's complex problem-solving abilities, we employ a policy optimization framework inspired by methods like Group Relative Policy Optimization (GRPO).
-In this setup, the agent is represented by a policy $\pi_\theta$, parameterized by a Large Language Model.
-The policy's role is to generate an action $a_t$ at each step $t$ based on the current state $s_t$.
+We formulate the agent's interaction as a Markov Decision Process (MDP).
+The agent is represented by a policy $\pi_\theta$ parameterized by an LLM.
+At each step $t$, given the state $s_t$, the policy generates an action $a_t \in \mathcal{A}$.

-A key contribution of our framework is the introduction of a special \textsc{judge} action, which empowers the agent to pause, evaluate the gathered information, and dynamically re-plan its subsequent steps.
-To train the agent to leverage this capability, we optimize its policy $\pi_\theta$ against a reference policy $\pi_{\text{ref}}$ using the following objective:
+To enable self-correction, we define the action space $\mathcal{A}$ to encompass not only standard tool invocations but also evaluation steps (detailed as the \textsc{judge} mechanism in Sec.~\ref{sec:judge}).
+We optimize $\pi_\theta$ against a reference policy $\pi_{\text{ref}}$ using a Group Relative Policy Optimization (GRPO) based objective:

-In this objective, the policy $\pi_\theta$ generates a trajectory $y$ for a given problem xxx from the dataset $\mathcal{D}$.
-The term $R(x, y)$ represents the cumulative reward, which is the sum of step-wise rewards designed to provide dense signals for both tool use and the strategic invocation of the \textsc{judge} action.
-The Kullback-Leibler (KL) divergence term, controlled by the hyperparameter $\beta$, regularizes the policy update against the reference policy $\pi_{\text{ref}}$ to ensure training stability.
+Here, $y$ represents the generated trajectory for a problem instance $x$ from dataset $\mathcal{D}$. $R(x, y)$ aggregates rewards from task completion and intermediate evaluations, while the $\beta$-weighted KL term regularizes $\pi_\theta$ towards $\pi_{\text{ref}}$ for stability.